 This kit includes everything you need to get your nails looking like you just stepped out of the salon.
 It comes with a primer, base, top gel, layering gel, activator, and brush cleaner.
 This kit also includes a cuticle oil to give your nails some TLC after you remove your SNS nails.
 There are also three powder colors included, pink, french pink, clear, white, and a fun silver glitter.

 Gelish Acrylic Powder Nail Dip Basix Kit$37.95Buy Now!

 Want to choose your own colors?
 No problem.
 This kit has all of the solutions that you need, but you don’t have to pay for a color that you aren’t really that into.
 It comes with a prep, base coat, activator, top coat, and brush restorer.
 The system has everything that you need; all you have to do is pick the color.

 The Gelish Acrylic Powder Color Dip Nail Kit has all you need to create the salon experience in the comfort of your own home.
 This kit comes with all of the solutions in the kit above but with much more.
-It also includes with three colors clear as day, good gossip – a sparkly red color, and pink smoothie.
+It also includes three colors clear as day, good gossip – a sparkly red color, and pink smoothie.
 A nail surface cleaner, 100 lint-free wipes, 6 replacement brushes, and a 100/180 nail file are all in this kit.
-This kit truly has everything for salon worthy nails.
+This kit truly has everything for salon-worthy nails.